isomerpages/nlb-sure/_resources-by-format/0-resources-by-format.md

 ---
 layout: leftnav-page-content
-title: Singapore Costumes
+title: Format
-permalink: /resources/singapore-costmes
+permalink: /resources/format
-breadcrumb: singapore-costumes
+breadcrumb: Format
-collection_name: infographic
+collection_name: resources-by-format
 ---

 In multi-ethnic Singapore, the varieties of vibrant traditional costumes we see reflect the unique heritage and cultures here.